(Florida Fortuna Variety)

 Nursery producers should utilize foundation level mother stock (G2) to establish their fields.
 Select well drained soils on which to propagate nursery stock.
 Avoid over-saturation at time of irrigation.
 Excessive applications of nitrogen will weaken the plants in the nursery field.

-Florida Fortuna responds to added chilling in the nursery field.
+The Florida Fortuna variety responds to added chilling in the nursery field.
 Plants should be lifted at the mid-point of the nursery harvest season.

 Fruit growers should manage fungal infestations in the soil.
 A strong application of a complete fertilizer at time of planting will provide adequate nutrients to build a vigorous root structure.
 Early root development will support a heavy flowering and fruit set at the beginning of the season.